fstiehle/zcash-benchmark/README.md

 See the annotated python notebooks `/offline-analysis/evaluation.py` for our model evaluation, `/offline-analysis/benchmark_analysis.py` for an explorative analysis of our benchmars, and `/offline-analysis/topology.py` for an analysis of the transaction topology of zcash.

-## Repeat the benchmark
+# Repeat the benchmark

 The benchmark is implemented in `zcash/src/main.cpp`.

 Allow at least 4GB of RAM.
 As the benchmark is run inside a docker container, basic familarity with docker is required.
-Execute the following commands:
+In `benchmark-client` execute the following commands:

 `docker build -t zcash`